 Perks of Buying a Used Plug-in Hybrid

-The main benefit of buying a PHEV over a conventional used car is that you can drive it on electric power alone, with all of the cost saving and local air quality benefits that brings.
+The main benefit of buying a PHEV over a conventional used car is that you can drive it on electric power alone, with the low running costs and improved local air quality benefits that brings.
 How far you can drive in electric mode will depend on the car in question, and in cold weather could be as little as 10 to 15 miles before the internal combustion engine kicks in.
 At the other end of the spectrum, the best used plug-in hybrids driven in favourable conditions might manage 25-30 miles on battery power alone.

-Of course, another benefit is that when the battery power does run low there is an internal combustion engine ready and waiting to help you complete your journey.
+Of course, another benefit is that when the battery power does run low and electric driving isn't possible, there is an internal combustion engine ready and waiting to help you complete your journey.
 This also means that the total range of a PHEV will far exceed that of a pure electric car, and when that range runs out refilling the fuel tank is much quicker than charging a battery, too.